 The rules for who can inherit a secure housing association tenancy are the same as the rules for a secure council tenancy.

 If you do not have the right to inherit

 If you have been living in the home of a housing association tenant who has died, you have the right to stay in the property until the tenancy is ended properly.

 The tenancy can be ended by the landlord or by the person looking after the affairs of the tenant who died.

 Once the tenancy has been ended properly, you have no right to remain.

 You may be able to get help from the council if you will be homeless.

 Get advice about inheriting a tenancy

-If you are at risk of losing your home, you may be entitled to legal aid.
-Contact Civil Legal Advice for initial legal advice.
+If you are at risk of losing your home, you could get legal aid.
+Contact Civil Legal Advice for initial legal help.